will-the-g/CPSC_298_LLM/lectures/lecture03.md

 - Setting up Aider
 - May be using local LLM training w/Aider (poll)
 - Still working on NixOS Flake
+- Class lecture videos to be posted in link on Discord/Canvas.
+DM me if you need last weeks lecture.
 - Quiz to be placed on Discord/Canvas...
 - Where everyone should be:
-- * Core repo cloned and forked
+- * Core repo cloned and forked; ssh keys setup
 - * Aider installed
 - * Added GitHub user jeffrey-l-turner to your forked repo
 - * Discord CI channel notifications for push pull
 - * Pull Request for homework submitted to YOUR fork, not mine...
+- * If on Windows, WSL installed and used

 ## Class Notes - Language, Code & Symbol Manipulation